 As we’ll explain, the payment gateway is just one part of an overall payment solution we’ll refer to as a payment platform.

-What to Look for Before Processing E-Commerce Payments
+What to Look for Before Ecommerce Payment Processing

-Based on our years working in the subscription billing and payments sector, we’ll go over the features we think are most important to enable e-commerce payments:
+Based on our years working in the subscription billing and payments sector, we’ll go over the features we think are most important to enable ecommerce payment processing:

 - Process payments in real-time

 - Support a variety of payment flows and payment methods